HoffmannP/wolServer/README.md

 # Wake-On-Lan Server

-This is a minimalistic server to wake up computers in your network using a web-gui
+This is a minimalistic server to wake up computers in your network using a web-gui.

 - Targets are identified by their IP and MAC.
 - The server pretends to run PHP.